South Korea

 Palaces, Traditions, and Modern Seoul

-After breakfast, we head to the heart of historic Seoul – the Gyeongbokgung Palace, constructed in 1394.
-It is the largest and most impressive palace from the Joseon Dynasty era.
-Its name translates to 'Palace of Shining Happiness' – and we will certainly feel why.
+After breakfast, we head towards the heart of historic Seoul - the Gyeongbokgung Palace, built in 1394.
+It is the largest and most impressive palace of the Joseon Dynasty era.
+Its name translates to 'Palace of Shining Happiness' - and we'll definitely feel why.

-In this special place, we will have the opportunity to dress in traditional Korean attire – hanbok, immersing ourselves even deeper into the atmosphere of the past.
+In this special place, we will have the opportunity to dress in traditional Korean costumes - hanbok, immersing ourselves even deeper into the atmosphere of the past.

-We continue to Bukchon Hanok Village – a charming neighbourhood where dozens of traditional Korean houses (hanok) are preserved and still inhabited today.
+We continue to Bukchon Hanok Village - a charming neighborhood where dozens of traditional Korean houses (hanok) are preserved and inhabited to this day.
 The streets here offer views worthy of a film set.

-After lunch, we will ascend to the N Seoul Tower, located on Namsan Mountain – a favourite spot for locals due to its panoramic view of the city.
+After lunch, we'll ascend to the N Seoul Tower, perched on Namsan Hill - a favorite spot for locals due to its panoramic views of the city.

-To end the day, we'll stroll through Seongsu-dong Café Street – an industrial area transformed into the trendiest zone in Seoul.
-Former factories and shoemaking shops now house designer cafes, art spaces, and young creative brands.
+To end the day, we'll wander through Seongsu-dong Café Street - an industrial district turned into Seoul's trendiest zone.
+Former factories and shoemaking workshops now host designer cafes, art spaces, and young creative brands.
 The place buzzes with energy, creativity, and the aroma of great coffee.

 Overnight: voco Seoul Myeongdong by IHG 4*